Gobi Manchurian is an Indo-Chinese dish, which served in hotels and restaurants in almost every nook and corner of India.

 Making the sauce

-- Over medium-low heat, place a pan-add a tsp of vegetable oil and chopped garlic.
+- Over medium-low heat, place a pan-add a teaspoon of vegetable oil and chopped garlic.
 And saute for a minute, or until garlic is fragrant.

 - Now stir in soy sauce, tomato ketchup, and chili garlic sauce.